emil-e/rapidcheck/README.md

 ==========
 To generate input data for properties, RapidCheck uses the concept of generators.
 A generator is a type `Gen<T>` where the type parameter `T` is the type of the values generator by that generator.

 RapidCheck has several built-in generators, all of which have factory functions in the `rc::gen` namespace.
 The most basic one is the `arbitrary<T>` generator which generates completely arbitrary values (i.e. all possible values of that type may be generated) of type `T`.
 This is also the generator used for generating arguments to the property function.
 To use a specific generator for generating input data, you can use the `*` operator.
 This way you can also have one generator depend on the value of a previously generated value.
-Here's an example using the `arbitrary` and `ranged` generators:
+Here's an example using the `arbitrary` and `inRange` generators:

     int max = *rc::gen::arbitrary<int>();
     int i = *rc::gen::inRange<int>(0, max);